Share this story!

-This brilliant comedic take on East Side sensibilities was instrumental in the meteoric rise of Black’s career over the last year.
-But tucked away in Black’s machine-gun delivery of quips is a genuine affection and respect for the people, places, and peccadilloes he punctures.
+This brilliant comedic take on East Side sensibilities was instrumental in the meteoric rise of Black’s career over the past year.
+But behind Black’s machine-gun delivery of quips is a genuine affection and respect for the people, places, and peccadilloes he punctures.
 Dive a little further and you’ll find a full spectrum of cultural touchpoints, knowledge of history, and degrees of empathy one might not expect in a young comic.

 “My background, my reading, and rap music are all tied into how I now write jokes,” said Black.
 “I observe, I write down, and then I project.
 My path has shown me that you need to keep an open mind to everything.
 Because you never know where it will lead.
 The only reason I’m doing comedy now is because I wanted to go on a cheap date.”